ethercrab-rs/latency-data/README.md

 - RT kernel with tunedadm + prio
 - RT kernel with ethtool + tunedadm + prio

+`tunedadm` will be this: `sudo tuned-adm profile network-latency`

+`ethtool` will be this: `sudo ethtool -C enp1s0f0 tx-usecs 0 rx-usecs 0`

 ## Test programs

 For the 10 group tests, we don't need 10 devices - we can just send 10 empty LRW.
 Maybe not totally